gptilt/datasets/README.md

 ### Matches

 The match dataset contains all data available in the Riot API for a given set of matches.
-Currently, the dataset can be found in the following sizes:
+Currently, the dataset can be found in the following variants:

 - [`10k` Challenger matches](https://huggingface.co/datasets/gptilt/lol-basic-matches-challenger-10k), includes over 15M events from ranked matches with at least one challenger player.
 The 10 largest regions are included.
 - *SOON* `100k` Challenger matches, includes over 150M events.